bjornvester/xjc-gradle-plugin/README.md

 ```

 Note that while this annotation is found in the Java 8 SDK, it is not present in Java 9 and later.
-(However, there is a `javax.annotation.processing.Generated`, but this is not yet supported by this plugin.)
+(However, there is a `@javax.annotation.processing.Generated` annotation, notice the `processing` sub-package, but this is not yet supported by this plugin.)

 ### Generating episode files
 XJC can generate an episode file, which is basically an extended binding file that specifies how the the schema types are associated with the generated Java classes.